Updated

 - Proceeds2

-Asset forfeiture commonly occurs in felony cases involving:
+Asset forfeiture commonly occurs in Nevada felony cases involving:

-Police generally do not try to seize assets used in Nevada misdemeanor offenses.
-For example, if a person steals a stick of gum from a convenience store and drives away, the thief should not have to forfeit the car because petty larceny in Nevada is a minor crime.
+Police generally do not try to seize assets used in misdemeanor offenses.
+For example, if you steal a stick of gum from a convenience store and drive away, you should not have to forfeit your car because petty larceny (NRS 205.240) is a minor crime.

-A person is not required to forfeit their assets used in — or derived from — criminal activity if the person was genuinely ignorant of the criminal activity.
-Mesquite criminal defense attorney Neil Shouse provides an example:
+You are not required to forfeit your assets used in — or derived from — criminal activity if you were genuinely ignorant of the criminal activity.

 Example: Lisa is roommates with Helen.
 One day while Lisa is sleeping, Helen takes Lisa’s car to go to her ex-boyfriend’s house to burglarize it.
 Lisa had no idea and did not give Helen permission to use the car.
-Since Lisa had no knowledge of the burglary, she should not be forced to forfeit her car to the police.
+Since Lisa had no knowledge of the burglary, she is an “innocent owner” and should not be forced to forfeit her car to the police.

 Example: Lisa is roommates with Helen.
 Lisa overhears Helen telling a friend that she wants to take Lisa’s car to steal from her ex-boyfriend’s house.
 Lisa does not want to make trouble so she covers her ears, does not say anything, and hopes Helen was not being serious.
 Since Lisa has reason to know that Helen may be committing a felony using her car, Lisa is vulnerable to asset forfeiture of her car if Helen follows through with the burglary.